Module: cli

 parser.add_argument('action', type=str, nargs='?', default=None,

-help='Action to take: fetch, analyse, post, graph, wordcloud, postgraphs.')
+help='Action to take: init (create new config), fetch, analyse, post, graph, wordcloud, postgraphs.')

 args = parser.parse_args()